Merger-induced galaxy transformations in the ARTEMIS simulations: Host transformations

 \subsection{Disc splashing}

 The `Splash' is a population of metal-rich stars in the Milky Way on extreme orbits, with little angular momentum \citep{splash}.
 These stars are believed to be on their present-day orbits due to the GS merger.
 In this section we discuss analogues of the Splash in the Sample~GS/discs \texttt{ARTEMIS} galaxies, and investigate their origins. \citet{splash} found that the cleanest selection cut for Splash stars in the Milky Way is $v_\theta<0$ and [Fe/H] $>-0.7$, where the lower limit on [Fe/H] is due to the GS being dominant at lower metallicities.
-Inspired by this, in each galaxy we selected samples of \textit{in situ} star particles with $v_\theta<0$, i.e., all stars born in the host, on retrograde orbits at the present-day.
+Inspired by this, in each galaxy we selected samples of \textit{in situ} star particles with $v_\theta<0$.
+These samples contain stars which were born bound to the host subhalo (at any radius), \textit{and} are on retrograde orbits at the present-day.
+Any particles born bound to lower mass subhaloes (i.e. accreted star particles) are therefore excluded.
 We dispensed with the [Fe/H] cut due to the availability of \textit{in situ} / accreted information.
 This also removes any bias caused by differences in metallicity distributions between different galaxies.
 The purpose of these samples is to provide analogues of the Splash sample in the Milky Way.
 Henceforward these will be referred to as `Splash' samples.
 Note however that they will likely contain significant numbers of retrograde stars belonging to a bulge at small radii.

 As an example, the stellar density of the Splash sample in G23 is plotted across several snapshots in Fig.~\ref{fig:G23_splash}.
 The two projections are face-on and edge-on to the disc, with the disc orientation re-calculated in each snapshot to take disc flipping into account.
 The most obvious changes occur in the period between lookback times of 8.77~Gyr and 7.26~Gyr, which corresponds to the time of the MMAP merger.
 At radii beyond $r\sim5$~kpc the distribution becomes more spherical, less flattened along the $z$-axis.
 In addition, the stellar density at small radii increases significantly over the same time period.
 This rapid burst of star formation can be seen more clearly in the top panel of Fig.~\ref{fig:G23_splash_ages_radii}, which plots the present-day radii of the retrograde \textit{in situ} stars against their age.
 These stars are mostly born in two distinct periods.
 Those formed before $\sim10$~Gyr are spread over a wide range of radii today, extending to around 10~kpc.
 By contrast, the younger population of stars with ages between 6.5 and 8.5~Gyr largely occupies the inner regions of the galaxy at the present-day, within a radius of $\sim2$~kpc.
 The birth of this younger population coincides with the MMAP merger.
 The lower panel shows that these stars typically have a lower metallicity than those born a Gyr earlier.
 This is therefore likely to be a merger-induced starburst, with stars born partially from the MMAP's metal-poor gas.